How To Get a Council House Quicker

 Maintenance of such buildings are classified into

-First is the “Response maintenance” where the maintenance includes emergency repairs or routine repairs, depending on the request of the tenants.
+First is the “Response maintenance”, where the maintenance includes emergency repairs or routine repairs, depending on the tenants' request.

-Second is “Planned maintenance” where repairs are upgraded to protect the framework of the place and improve the basic standards.
+The second is “Planned maintenance”, where repairs are upgraded to protect the framework of the place and improve the basic standards.

-Council housing are allocated through the process of scrutiny of the application form by the local authorities, which means, there is a long list of people who are registered to the housing register.
+Council housing is allocated through the process of scrutiny of the application form by the local authorities, which means there is a long list of people who are registered to the housing register.

-As per law, some people are given preference over others at the time of allocation and the applications for such housing is prioritized in line with policies set by the authorities.
+As per law, some people are given preference over others at the time of allocation, and the applications for such housing is prioritized in line with policies set by the authorities and quicker homes.

-Councils fill some such properties but some associations have their own waiting list and rules to accept direct applications or accept referral from other organizations like the social organizations that provide recommendation for some applicants, but then the allotment is not classified as allocation.
+Councils fill some such properties, but some associations have their waiting list and rules to accept direct applications or accept referrals from other organizations like the social organizations that provide recommendations for some applicants.
+Still, then the allotment is not classified as allocation.

-Such allotments are handled by another organization like a contractor who allocates it on behalf of the government agency.
+Such allotments are handled by another organization, like a contractor who allocates them on behalf of the government agency.
 It can be a private firm that has been given the responsibility of handling the applications and allotments, but the final decision can be altered or challenged by the authorities or the tenants.

 Like council housing, sheltered homes can be offered by local associations and authorities, and there are certain rules for the applicant to get priority in such bids.

-Social landlords in England can charge affordable rents, which can be up to 80 per cent of the local market rent, which means, it is generally higher than rents in other social properties but it can lower than the private rents.
+Social landlords in England can charge affordable rents, which can be up to 80 per cent of the local market rent, which means it is generally higher than rents in other social properties, but it can be lower than the private rents.

 Anyone homeless and pregnant can make the homelessness application to the council where your application should not be placed as the bed and breakfast because your need is related to a certain emergency condition.

-Those who suffer loss of job (or loss of wages), or when are harassed at the place of residence, or if preparing to move houses, or if have developed some kind of medical condition, or are in an urgent need to get some medical care, they should let the council know about it.
+Those who suffer the loss of a job (or loss of wages), or when are harassed at the place of residence, or if preparing to move houses, have developed some kind of medical condition, or are in urgent need to get some medical care, they should let the council know about it.